 9. Add contrast to your photos

 With all the white from the snow, your photos may need a little kick when editing, as the colours and contrast may seem dull.
-Simply increase and adjust your blacks, contrast, saturation, and shadows to bring life back into your photo when you’re back at home editing.
+Increase and adjust your blacks, contrast, saturation, and shadows to bring life back into your photo when you’re back at home editing.